vageeshSaxena/compliance-checker/README.md

 # Analysis

 To generate the analysis, please run the generateStats.ipynb file.
+For better understanding of the code, click [here](https://www.youtube.com/watch?v=oZFAxHjlB-4).